Car Test Centre, England

 Aim to be at Enfield (Brancroft Way) ten minutes early.
 Because parking and waiting facilities are not the same at every DVSA centre, check the approach on the DVSA centre finder (postcode EN2 6LD) before the day.
 Demand is very high and the modelled wait is close to 23 to 27 weeks, so an early booking and a cancellation alert are both worth setting up.
 The examiner needs to see your provisional photocard licence to begin, and the car you bring must be roadworthy, fitted with L plates and a working interior mirror.
 If Enfield (Innova Business Park) is fully booked, Enfield (Brancroft Way) is the next closest centre, roughly 1 mile away.

 Expect about 40 minutes once you set off, to the same national DVSA script.
-It opens with an eyesight check at 20 metres and one show-me plus one tell-me question, after which the examiner rides along for the drive.
-Around 20 minutes of that is independent driving, guided either by a sat nav the examiner provides or by road signs to a named destination, with one of four set manoeuvres and a one-in-three chance of an emergency stop.
+It opens with an eyesight check at 20 metres and one tell-me question, after which the examiner rides along for the drive and asks one show-me question on the move.
+Around 20 minutes of that is independent driving, guided either by a sat nav the examiner provides or by road signs to a named destination, with one of four set manoeuvres and a one-in-seven chance of an emergency stop.
 The drive covers the local mix of road types within roughly a twenty-minute radius of the centre.
 Across DVSA marking nationally, the fault recorded most often on car tests is junctions - observation, worth drilling on the local routes before your date.

 The result is given immediately when you get back.
 Whatever the outcome, the examiner reads through the marked faults and prints your DL25 feedback form; pass and they take the provisional licence to trigger your full one by post.
 The threshold is the national one, 15 driving faults at most and zero serious or dangerous, which 44.1% of Enfield (Brancroft Way)'s candidates reach right now.